-For multi-investigator grants, indicate the candidate's role in the grant (PI, CoPI, collaborator, consultant), the name of the PI (if not the candidate), the number and names of co-PIs, UCR amount, and amount to candidate.
+For multi-investigator grants, indicate the candidate's role in the grant (PI, CoPI, collaborator, consultant), the name of the PI (if not the candidate), the number and names of co-PIs, UCR amount (sum of direct and indirect), and amount to candidate.
 If the candidate has shared PI status on a grant (e.g. if new dual PI status on NIH grants) choose Co-PI and explain dual PI status under comments.
 Any granting agency acronyms should be clearly identified.